 About UCP Downtown

 With more and more individuals and families seeking services in the Central Phoenix and East Valley regions of the County, UCP has explored opportunities to expand to strategically located neighborhoods and communities.
-Through the generosity of Circle K, who are providing lease payments through April 2017; a new UCP Downtown located on Roosevelt at 7th Street, Phoenix, AZ., is now open for feeding and speech therapies!
+Through the generosity of Circle K, a new UCP Downtown located on Roosevelt at 7th Street, Phoenix, AZ., is now open for pediatric therapies!
 This location provides an ideal opportunity for UCP to outreach into the central city community to develop programs so that more children and families, especially those who are low to moderate income, can receive the services they deserve.

 Whether the concern for your child is picky eating, poor breast or bottle feeding, failure to thrive, food allergies, intolerance to textures, difficulty chewing, or even transitioning from G-tube to oral feeding, help can be found at the UCP Feeding Clinic.
 Our trained feeding therapists can assist in addressing the entire feeding experience beginning from birth, and even on to adolescence.
 The team understands that diagnoses such as premature birth, food allergies, and other developmental delays can significantly interrupt typical feeding and swallowing development.
 Our feeding clinic team uses a variety of play based feeding therapy techniques and a multi-disciplinary, sensory-oral approach with the guidance of an occupational therapist and a speech therapist.
 Through this approach, our team will teach kids to have positive experiences with food, learn mealtime routines with their families, increase tolerance to the smell, touch and taste of food, increase the range and volume of food they will eat and increase the skills it takes to tolerate age appropriate foods.
 Our experienced feeding therapists will work together with parents, caregivers, and medical professionals to attain the results your child needs.
 Let UCP Feeding Clinic be the last stop to your child’s feeding challenges and the first step to becoming a successful eater!